Rajesh-Reddy1/Product-scrapper/README.md

 Prerequisites
 To web scrape the price from a website, you will need:
-  `A programming language such as Python or R
+  `A programming language such as Python
-  `An HTML parser such as Beautiful Soup or lxml `Basic knowledge of HTML and CSS
+  `Basic knowledge of HTML and CSS

 Steps to Web Scrape the Price